gertjanvanzwieten/stash/README.md

 Well, yes.
 But pickle stores more than what you are likely interested in, such as the insertion order of dictionaries, so that `{'a': 1, 'b': 2}` and `{'b':
-2, 'a': 1}` would end up receiving different hashes.
+2, 'a': 1}` would end up receiving different hashes resulting in a cache miss.
 Likewise, objects that contain multiple references to an object receive a different hash than one references multiple copies.
-Stash aims to assign a single hash to objects that tests true for equality.
+Stash loosely follows Python's equality operator to decide which objects are assigned a unique hash.

+## Loosely?

+There is one fundamental problem with objects that do not test equal to themselves, such as `float('nan')`.
+Since the assigned hash is equal to itself, we cannot identify object equality with hash equality.
+Another issue is with `True`, `1` and `1.0` all testing equal.
+This is not fundamental, as we could very well assign all these objects the same hash, but it adds a lot of overhead to check for every float if it matches an integer, to no clear benefit because it is not at all given that functions treat these objects the same.
+So here we make the pragmatic choice of not doing the extra work.

-## But what if my function does rely on insertion order?
+## And what if my function does care about things like insertion order?

-This is of course possible, in which case the standard stash.hash is insufficient.
+In that case the standard stash hash is insufficient.
 Ideally, the argument fingerprint incorporates precisely and only that what is used by the function, but that requires tight integration with the function itself.
-As an external utility, stash only provides covers two
-scenarios: the default mode that distinguishes on the basis of equality, and the 'strict' mode which includes all potential distinctions, such as insertion order and internal references.
+As an external utility, stash only provides covers two scenarios: the default mode that distinguishes on the basis of equality, and the 'strict' mode which includes all potential distinctions, such as insertion order and internal references.
 The latter would equal a pickle based hash.

-## You mentioned mutability; what if my return values are mutable?

-Excellent point.
-In that case we cannot simply store the returned object and hand it out whenever arguments match; we must hand out deep copies.
-We can use the stash serialization for that.
+## Ok and then we map argument hashes to the return value.
+Got it.

+You do want to be careful that the returned value is not mutated after handing it out, as that will mess with your cache.
+Best is to only hand out deep copies of the version you hold onto.
+The stash serialization can help with that.

-## Say what now?
+## The what now?

 Remember that the stash hash is based on a serialization?
 It is possible to interact with this serialization directly via `dumps` and `loads`.
 These